Islamic Duas

 A dua is a profound act of worship in Islam; it is a personal and direct conversation with Allah (SWT).
 It involves supplication, where Muslims ask for guidance, blessings, forgiveness, and help, or simply express their gratitude and remembrance of God.

 Teaching duas to children from a young age helps them build a strong and lasting connection with Allah.
-It instills a sense of mindfulness, gratitude, and reliance on God in their daily lives, turning simple actions like eating and sleeping into acts of worship.
+It installs a sense of mindfulness, gratitude, and reliance on God in their daily lives, turning simple actions like eating and sleeping into acts of worship.

 Yes, every dua in our collection is carefully sourced from the Quran and authentic Hadith collections (like Bukhari, Muslim, Abu Dawud, etc.).
 We prioritize authenticity to provide a trustworthy resource for your family.